-The Pandemic Mitigation Project (the “Project”) advocates for the adoption of an international, legally binding Pandemic Non-Proliferation Agreement that would require countries to provide immediate notice of potential epidemic/pandemic events and grant immediate access to pre-vetted specialists to assist in identification, isolation and mitigation of the threat.
+The Global Pandemic Mitigation Project (the “Project”) advocates for the adoption of mandatory, enforceable requirements that would cause countries to provide immediate notification and grant of access to experts in case of a pandemic outbreak.

 The scope of this effort is intentionally limited to three elements: